-Edited by Michael Flynn, email@example.com, the director of mathematics leadership programs at Mount Holyoke College, in South Hadley, Massachusetts; and Claire Riddell, firstname.lastname@example.org, an assistant in research at The Florida Center for Research in Science, Technology, Engineering, and Mathematics (FCR-STEM) at Florida State University.
+Edited by J. Matt Switzer, firstname.lastname@example.org, an assistant professor of mathematics education at TCU.
+His research interests include preservice teacher education, early algebra, learning theory, learning trajectories, and identification of and interventions for students struggling in mathematics.
 Each month, this section of the department showcases classroom results of using problems presented in previous issues of Teaching Children Mathematics.
 Find detailed submission guidelines for all departments at http://www.nctm.org/WriteForTCM.